mischnic/python-ci/README.md

 - Can be set up as a GitHub webhook
 - Can display the build status next to the commit on GitHub

+Drawbacks:

+- Builds aren't fully isolated, the same cloned repo is `reset` to the corresponding commit and then used for building.
+- For `npm`: `npm build` is run and then the specified build folder is `zip`ped up.

 ![List view](docs/example_web1.png)

 ![Details view](docs/example_web2.png)